Discover and book everything Monaco, with local insiders in the know

-Monaco; the small principality that exudes luxury, exclusivity and where a movie star married her very own Prince charming.
-Monaco's history is intertwined with famous names, glamorous living and sometimes the scandal that comes when royals mingle with politicians, artists, icons of the fashion world, sports and movie stars.
+Monaco is a small principality that exudes luxury and exclusivity, commonly known as the playground of the rich and famous.
+Monaco's history is intertwined with famous names, glamorous living and, sometimes, the scandal that comes when royals mingle with politicians, artists, icons of the fashion world, sports and movie stars.

-A melting pot of cultures and nationalities and taking up an area just over 2km squared, Monaco is nestled between the French and Italian Rivieras.
-It offers up an array of luxury hotels, international sporting events, the F1 Monaco Grand Prix, multi-million euro yachts and of course the chance to visit the infamous Monte-Carlo casino.
-This legendary building is not only the most famous casino in the world, but also an architectural gem and wonderful example of the Belle Epoque style.
+A melting pot of cultures and nationalities taking up an area just over 2km squared, Monaco is nestled between the French and Italian Rivieras.
+The most densely populated country in the world, it offers up an array of luxury hotels, international sporting events, multi-million euro yachts and, of course, the chance to visit the legendary Monte-Carlo Casino.

 There are three main areas within Monaco: La Condamine, Monte-Carlo and Monaco Ville.
 La Condamine includes Port Hercule and the business district.
 Monte-Carlo is a bustling hive of activity, shopping and fast cars.
 Finally, Monaco Ville refers to the old town of Monaco which sits on a peninsula high above the Mediterranean.